 Overview of possible compensation claims Companies directly affected by the measures currently ordered by the state may be eligible for compensation based on statutory compensation provisions set out in special laws (in particular the Infection Protection Act; "IFSG").
 However, these statutory compensation regulations are unlikely to cover the measures currently taken, or only in exceptional cases.
 Additional claims for compensation based on general legal principles are unlikely.
 Companies only indirectly affected by the current government restrictions are not entitled to compensation.
 They will therefore need to rely on the planned general financial support measures.
-You [Update: 3 April 2020] Which cases are covered by compensation claims under the Infection Protection Act?
+[Update: 15 July 2020] Which cases are covered by compensation claims under the Infection Protection Act?
 The Infection Protection Act provides for compensation claims primarily in the case of measures taken against individuals.
 For example, persons who (i) are subject to a prohibition in the exercise of employment as suspects of infection or illness; or (ii) are separated as suspects of infection and thereby suffer loss of earnings, are entitled to compensation (Section 56 (1) IFSG).
-However, a claim for compensation by the business owner in the case of ordered general closures of businesses as currently put into effect is unlikely to be justified under this provision.
 The new right to compensation for loss of earnings due to the care of children following the closure of schools and similar establishments, introduced by the amendment to the law of 27 March 2020, also applies only to the individuals with custody.
+A claim for compensation by the business owner in the case of an ordered general closures of businesses is unlikely to be justified under Section 56 (1) IFSG.
+By means of the newly introduced ordinance authorization in Section 5 para.
+2 sentence 1 no. 4 lit. d), e) and g) IFSG on 19 May 2020 there would, however, be the possibility to introduce such regulations by statutory order for certain cases.
 The Infection Protection Act furthermore provides for a claim for compensation if objects are destroyed or damaged due to official measures for the prevention of infectious diseases or if another "not only insignificant pecuniary disadvantage" is caused by such measures (Section 65 (1) IFSG).
 However, since the current measures are based on statutory provisions for the control of infectious diseases and, in addition, are usually in the form of general statutory orders, the compensation provision for individual prevention measures is not directly applicable.
 It remains to be seen to what extent a corresponding application to the current measures will be recognized in view of the apparent statutory gap.
-DR. Part T +4 Marc [Update: 3 April 2020] Are compensation claims available under other special laws and regulations?
+[Update: 3 April 2020] Are compensation claims available under other special laws and regulations?
 Compensation provisions can also be found in other special laws, such as the civil protection laws of the individual Federal States.
 However, claims only exist insofar as measures have been taken on the basis of these laws.
 This has not been the case so far.
 The ordinances issued to date by the individual Federal States on the basis of the Infection Protection Act also contain no compensation regulations as far as can be seen.
-DR. Cou T +4 janei